These are the questions asked during Patch Management Training

 How much disk space does a Distribution Server need to have to cache patches?It depends on the number of systems and patches that are maintained, maybe upto 1 GB.
 It is recommended to configure patch cleanup settings to remove older patches automatically.
 This will also cleanup the distribution server.

 If you do the cleanup and then put a newer machine and it needs an older patch what will happen?It will automatically be downloaded and installed

-How do I know which updates to run and the order to run them?Patch inter-dependencies and sequencing will be automatically be taken care by Desktop Central.
+How do I know which updates to run and the order to run them?Patch inter-dependencies and sequencing will be automatically be taken care by Endpoint Central.

 In the architecture, what is the cache server? it is the Distribution server?Yes, it is the Distribution Server